Belize at a glance

 While Belize does have several small tourist areas along the coast, and 2 off-shore islands dedicated to tourism, it is still one of the poorest countries in the Western Hemisphere, with thousands of needy children and families living in rural villages in desperate poverty.
 While we serve in all the Districts in Belize, our focus is on reaching unreached villages for Christ, serving in the areas of greatest need and helping the poorest of the poor.
 The villages our Ministry focuses on are several hours from Belize City, in the interior of the country in jungle or rural villages.

-All hotels we use for our Teams meet the following minimum standards: electricity, hot/cold running water, A/C, private bathrooms, phones, wi-fi internet and a restaurant.
+All hotels we use for our Teams meet the following minimum standards: electricity, hot/cold running water, A/C, private bathrooms, phones, wi-fi internet, swimming pool and a restaurant.

 Three meals per day will be served to your team.
 Two of these daily meals will be at a restaurant, the third meal will be prepared in a village by the local Church you're partnering with.
 These meals will be a mixture of local dishes and potentially, a few American style dishes.
 In fact, food is usually the highlight for a lot of teams!
 During your consulting process, let us know if any of your team members have allergies or dietary restrictions.
 International Servants will do our best to accommodate these needs and all food provided by International Servants during trips is safe to eat.
 Purified drinking water will be provided for the team every day and for the cooks to use while preparing meals.
 If you have severe dietary restrictions or allergies, we recommend you bring appropriate snacks.